 - Respiratory Care Clinical Applications (series of courses)

 - Respiratory Care Clinical Specialties

 With approximately 900 hours of clinical experiences in critical care, newborn and pediatric intensive care, home care, pulmonary diagnostics and rehabilitation, students will actively collaborate with faculty and clinicians to develop respiratory care skills, critical thinking and professional communication.
 The program utilizes a preceptor model for teaching and many of the clinical experiences feature one-to-one student-to-preceptor ratios.
-Clinical practicums are scheduled at several nationally renowned metropolitan healthcare facilities, including Abbott Northwestern Hospital, Children's Hospitals and Clinics, University of Minnesota Medical Center, Hennepin County Medical Center, Methodist Hospital, and North Memorial Medical Center.
+Clinical practicums are scheduled at several nationally renowned metropolitan healthcare facilities affiliated with HealthEast, Fairview/M Health, Park Nicollet, HealthPartners, Allina, North Memorial Medical Center, Hennepin Health, and Children's Hospitals of Minnesota.

 St. Kate's respiratory care graduates are prepared to provide excellent patient care, influence the quality of healthcare services, promote cardiopulmonary health, and assume leadership positions in the profession.
 Upon graduation, most respiratory therapists are employed in acute care hospitals.
 Graduates are eligible to take the National Board for Respiratory Care (NBRC) credentialing exams.

 Upon receiving low threshold score on the NBRC Therapist Multiple Choice Exam, graduates are awarded the Certified Respiratory Therapist (CRT) credential.
 This allows graduates to apply to the Minnesota Board of Medical Practice to work as a licensed respiratory therapist in the state of Minnesota.
 Upon receiving high threshold score, graduates are awarded the Registered Respiratory Therapist (RRT) credential, signifying advanced professional achievement.